 Are there tax breaks for unemployment?

-The Earned Income Tax Credit (EITC) is one tax benefit that many people may overlook.
-It is intended to help taxpayers with low to moderate incomes.
+There are no specific tax breaks for receiving unemployment benefits, but you may be eligible for other credits based on your income.
+The Earned Income Tax Credit (EITC) is intended to help taxpayers with low to moderate incomes.
 The amount of credit you can receive depends on your filing status, total income, and how many qualifying children you have.

 If you are paying for childcare while you look for work, you could receive a tax credit to offset those costs.
 The amount you can claim for the Child and Dependent Care Credit depends on your income.